Fake Happy: Release and live performances

 "Fake Happy" was sent to alternative radio on August 29, 2017, serving as After Laughter's third single.
 The band had previously released a radio edit of the song on June 2, 2017, cutting the song's intro.
 The song was performed live for the first time on June 15, 2017, at the Olympia Theatre in Dublin, Ireland, as part of the band's After Laughter tour.
 The band also performed the song at Good Morning America on August 25, 2017, along with four other tracks from After Laughter, where it was announced as the latest single from the album.

 Music video

 The music video for "Fake Happy" was released on November 17, 2017.
 It was directed by the band's drummer Zac Farro, and features Hayley Williams in a sequined bodysuit strolling through New York City, full of crowds with animated upside-down smiley faces pasted on their faces.

-As of November 2021, the song has 18 million views on YouTube.